cannydata/covid19-analysis/README.md

 Which countries have highest infection and death rates around the world?

 # Speed of Spread
-How fast did COVID-19 spread after first detected case
+How fast did COVID-19 spread after first detected case?

+# Speed of Vaccinations
+Which country had the fasted vaccination program?